 Market value is the most probable price that a property would sell for on the open market as of a given date.
 An assessor reviews and measures the real estate market to establish typical market rates.

-The assessments mailed mid-March and reflect the physical condition of the property as of December 31.
+The assessments are mailed in the first quarter of the year and reflect the physical condition of the property as of December 31.
 If a house was partially complete as of that date, the assessment includes a value for the lot plus a value for the building based on the per cent complete.
 If your house is completed or occupied this year, you will receive a supplementary assessment notice that reflects the total value of the property less the amount that has already been assessed for the land and building as partially complete.
 The supplementary assessment is pro-rated to reflect the number of months the house is complete or occupied.